ta05/VarsityTutors/README.md

 # Varsity Tutors

-This repository holds the code for assignments and projects I help students with.
+A collection of some of the assignments and projects that I've helped students with.